dedelstein/autonomous-lab/docs/index.md

 # Autonomous Lab Bench Documentation

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This is a user guide for the Autonomous Lab Bench Education Project.

 ## Commands

-* `mkdocs new [dir-name]` - Create a new project.
 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

 ## Project layout

-    mkdocs.yml    # The configuration file.
+    mkdocs.yml    # The configuration file
     docs/
+        index.md		# Documentation homepage
+		software.md		# Overview of project software architecture hardware.md		# Overview of project hardware architecture about.md		# About this project
-        index.md  # The documentation homepage.
+		editing.md		# How to edit this documentation
-        ...       # Other markdown pages, images and other files.